- What Makes Cloud Storage Best For Collaboration

 OneDrive for Business has a good variety of plans.
 Finding the right one may prove difficult since there are separate pricing plans for OneDrive for Business and Office 365.
 You can buy separate Office 365 and Business plans for a lower price than the more expensive Business plans that include Office 365, though you will not get all the productivity apps.

-OneDrive for Business Plan 1 offers 1TB per user for $5.
+OneDrive for Best Cloud Storage for Collaboration in 2021 offers 1TB per user for $5.
 With OneDrive for Business Plan 2 you get unlimited storage and data-loss protection for $10 per user per month.
 Office 365 Business Premium gives you access to Office 365 as well as 24/7 phone and web support, and a host of other services.
 It costs $15 per month per user.

 Other Reasons Why We Like OneDrive Business